developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 See the [download page](../../downloads) to access these files.

-`McTool.jar` - A Java app that presents a data-driven user interface from the contents of a schema.
+`MC Tool.jar` - A Java app that presents a data-driven user interface from the contents of a schema.

 `Schema.json` - The Zebra OemConfig schema.
 Contains Zebra-specific function definitions and a source for building a data-driven configuration UI.